aloys-c/wx2pfpx/src/ReadMe.txt

 # wx2pfpx (For requests, contact me on https://github.com/Dakara93/wx2pfpx/issues)

-## A simple weather data provider script for the discontinuated Professional Flight Plan X software.
+## A simple weather data provider script for the discontinued Professional Flight Plan X software.

 ### How to install :